pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when a single "return" or "return None" statement is found at the end of function or method definition.
 This statement can safely be removed because Python will implicitly return None
-:use-implicit-booleaness-not-comparison-to-string (C1804): *"%s" can be simplified to "%s", if it is striclty a string, as an empty string is falsey*
-  Empty string are considered false in a boolean context.
-Following this check blindly in weakly typed code base can create hard to debug issues.
-If the value can be something else that is falsey but not a string (for example ``None``, an empty sequence, or ``0``) the code will not be equivalent.
 :use-implicit-booleaness-not-comparison (C1803): *"%s" can be simplified to "%s", if it is strictly a sequence, as an empty %s is falsey*
   Empty sequences are considered false in a boolean context.
 Following this check blindly in weakly typed code base can create hard to debug issues.
 If the value can be something else that is falsey but not a sequence (for example ``None``, an empty string, or ``0``) the code will not be equivalent.
+:use-implicit-booleaness-not-comparison-to-string (C1804): *"%s" can be simplified to "%s", if it is strictly a string, as an empty string is falsey*
+  Empty string are considered false in a boolean context.
+Following this check blindly in weakly typed code base can create hard to debug issues.
+If the value can be something else that is falsey but not a string (for example ``None``, an empty sequence, or ``0``) the code will not be equivalent.
 :use-implicit-booleaness-not-comparison-to-zero (C1805): *"%s" can be simplified to "%s", if it is strictly an int, as 0 is falsey*
   0 is considered false in a boolean context.
 Following this check blindly in weakly typed code base can create hard to debug issues.
 If the value can be